Blazored/Toast/README.md

 ```
 ### Custom Component Options
 Custom toast components can be customized.
 These settings can be set globally or changed programatically on a per toast basis.
 This is achieved using the `ToastInstanceSettings` class.
-The followiung settings are available.
+The following settings are available.
 - `Timeout`
 - `ShowProgressBar`